A selection of Baroness Golding’s votes

 Absences for this policy may be affected COVID-19 restrictions.

 We have lots more plain English analysis of Baroness Golding’s voting record on issues like health, welfare, taxation and more.
 Visit Baroness Golding’s full vote analysis page for more.

-To ask Her Majesty's Government what steps they are taking to protect purchasers of newly built homes from defects resulting from faulty building by developers.
+To ask His Majesty's Government what steps they are taking to reduce the number of pharmacies closing permanently.

 Entered the House of Lords on 22 October 2001